On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits

 which is $O(\log n/\sqn)$ in the regime under concern.
-We decided include this result in the statement of Theorem \ref{thm: CT matrix operator norm} since it would unnecessarily lengthen the exposition.
-Therefore, in this section, we exclude this regime from our consideration to focus more on the $s_x+s_y\approx \sqrt{p+q}$ regime. \end{remark}
+Including this result in the statement of Theorem \ref{thm: CT matrix operator norm} could unnecessarily lengthen the exposition.
+Therefore, we decided to exclude this regime from Theorem \ref{thm: CT matrix operator norm} to focus more on the $s_x+s_y\approx \sqrt{p+q}$ regime. \end{remark}